02 — Output Showcase

 A scrolling demonstration of every output type lofigui supports.
 The model runs in the background while the browser auto-refreshes to show new content appearing section by section.

-Interactivity level: 1 — Teletype (same async polling pattern as example 01)
+Interactivity level: 1 — Teletype (same async polling pattern as example 01) State scope: Global (server) / Individual (WASM build, per-browser SW process)

 Output Gallery